What is UFS? The storage tech explained

-You might have seen UFS mentioned as a benefit of a particular tech device, but what does it actually mean and how can you make use of it?
+You might have seen UFS mentioned as a benefit in top-end smartphones, but what does it actually mean and how can you make use of it?

 UFS stands for Universal Flash Storage, and it is a standard set by JEDEC (the Joint Electron Device Engineering Council).
 This body defines it as follows: “UFS is an open standard, high-performance interface designed for use in applications where power consumption needs to be minimized, including mobile systems such as smartphones and tablets as well as automotive applications.
 Its high-speed serial interface and optimized protocol enable significant improvements in throughput and system performance.”